MattOng78/Yellen-Inflation-Model-COVID-Test/README.md

 The primary objective is to test whether measures of import pressure and supply chain congestion significantly contributed to U.S. inflation during the pandemic period.

-In addition to replicating the original specification, I compare alternative supply chain indices and introduce direct port congestion data from the U.S. Department of Transportation.
+In addition to replicating the original specification, I compare alternative supply chain indices and introduce direct port congestion data I obtained via request from the U.S. Department of Transportation.

 ---